-- 9. Pursuant to section 4 of Chapter XII of the Bylaws, and except as provided in Resolution 10A, a candidate enrolled for the degrees of Bachelor of Medicine and Bachelor of Surgery before 1st January, 1974, and who has not completed the requirements for the degrees by that date, shall proceed to the degrees in accordance with the By-laws in force immediately prior to 1st January, 1974. - 10.
-Except as provided in Resolutions 9 and 10A, a candidate enrolled for the degrees of Bachelor of Medicine and Bachelor of Surgery in accordance with the Resolutions of the Senate in force immediately prior to 1st January, 1981, who has completed the requirements for the Third Year prior to 1st January, 1981, shall proceed to the degrees in accordance with those Resolutions. - 10a.
+9. Pursuant to section 4 of Chapter XII of the By-laws, and except as provided in Resolution 10A, a candidate enrolled for the degrees of Bachelor of Medicine and Bachelor of Surgery before 1st January, 1974, and who has not completed the requirements for the degrees by that date, shall proceed to the degrees in accordance with the By-laws in force immediately prior to 1st January, 1974.

+10. Except as provided in Resolutions 9 and 10A, a candidate enrolled for the degrees of Bachelor of Medicine and Bachelor of Surgery in accordance with the Resolutions of the Senate in force immediately prior to 1st January, 1981, who has completed the requirements for the Third Year prior to 1st January, 1981, shall proceed to the degrees in accordance with those Resolutions.

+10A.
 Where a course for the degrees is no longer available for a candidate referred to in Resolution 9 or 10, that candidate shall complete instead such other course or courses as the Faculty may by Resolution prescribe.

-- 11. (i) A candidate for the degrees of Bachelor of Medicine and Surgery who- - (a) has completed the course leading to the second barrier assessment as set out in Resolution 3 (i); - (b) has shown special merit in his studies, and - (c) is considered by the Head of the Department a suitable candidate for advanced work, may be permitted by the Faculty to interrupt his candidature for the degrees and attend an approved course of advanced study in Anatomy, Histology and Embryology, Biochemistry, Behavioural Sciences in Medicine or Physiology.
+- 11. (i) A candidate for the degrees of Bachelor of Medicine and Surgery who- - (a) has completed the course leading to the second barrier assessment as set out in Resolution 3 (i); - (b) has shown special merit in his studies, and - (c) is considered by the Head of the Department a suitable candidate for advanced work, may be permitted by the Faculty to interrupt his candidature for the degrees and attend an approved course of advanced study in Anatomy, Histology and Embryology, Biochemistry, Behavioural Sciences in Medicine, or Physiology.

-- (ii) On completion of the course such a candidate may be recommended by the Faculty for admission to the degree of Bachelor of Science (Medical). - (iii) The degree shall be awarded in one of two grades, either Pass or Pass with Distinction. - 12. (i) A candidate for the degrees of Bachelor of Medicine and Surgery who- - (a) has completed the course leading to the third barrier assessment as set out in Resolution 3 (i): - (b) has shown special merit in his studies and - (c) is considered by the Head of the Department a suitable candidate for advanced work.

-may be permitted by the Faculty to interrupt his candidature for the degrees and attend an approved course of advanced study in Anatomy, Histology and Embryology, Biochemistry, Behavioural Sciences in Medicine, Physiology, Infectious Diseases, Pathology or Pharmacology.
+- (ii) On completion of the course such a candidate may be recommended by the Faculty for admission to the degree of Bachelor of Science (Medical). - (iii) The degree shall be awarded in one of two grades, either Pass or Pass with Distinction. - (i) A candidate for the degrees of Bachelor of Medicine and Surgery who- - (a) has completed the course leading to the third barrier assessment as set out in Resolution 3 (i); - (b) has shown special merit in his studies and - (c) is considered by the Head of the Department a suitable candidate for advanced work, may be permitted by the Faculty to interrupt his candidature for the degrees and attend an approved course of advanced study in Anatomy, Histology and Embryology, Biochemistry, Behavioural Sciences in Medicine, Physiology, Infectious Diseases, Pathology or Pharmacology.

-(ii) On completion of the course such a candidate may be recommended by the Faculty for admission to the degree of Bachelor of Science (Medical).
+- (ii) On completion of the course such a candidate may be recommended by the Faculty for admission to the degree of Bachelor of Science (Medical). - (iii) The degree shall be awarded in one of two grades, either Pass or Pass with Distinction.

-BSc(Med)
+MB BS BSc(Med) DEGREE REQUIREMENTS